We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Purchasing Home Chef is generally cheaper than eating out, especially if you like to eat out frequently.
 Home Chef meals are priced at just under $10 per serving, which is less than you would pay for most takeout meals today.

 Are Home Chef meals already prepared?

-The standard Home Chef meals only require 30 minutes of prep work.
-However, Home Chef does offer certain types of kits that need even less preparation.
-For instance, you can order 15 Minute Meal Kits, which are prepped and preportioned for you, requiring only 15 minutes to cook.
+The standard Home Chef meals require only 30 minutes of prep work.
+However, Home Chef offers certain types of kits that need even less preparation.
+For instance, you can order 15 Minute Meal Kits, which are prepped and portioned for you, requiring only 15 minutes to cook.

-You can also opt for Oven-Ready or Grill-Ready Meal Kits, which are fully prepped and only require cooking.
-Additionally, Fast & Fresh Meals are prepared for you and can be popped in the microwave or the oven for quick heating in 5 minutes.
+You can also opt for Oven-Ready meal kits, which are fully prepped and require only cooking.
+Additionally, Fast & Fresh Meals are prepared for you and can be popped in the microwave for quick 5-minute heating or heated in the oven.